geonetwork/doc/source/user-guide/workflow/validation.rst

 .. figure:: img/validation-status.png

+Validation status can be filtered using a facet in the editor board.
-A facet allows to filter on it.
-Catalogue administrator can force validation every time and editor leave the metadata editor (see :ref:`system-configuration`).
+Catalog administrators can force validation every time an editor leaves the metadata editing interface (see :ref:`system-configuration`).

 To configure validation levels (see :ref:`configure-validation`).